Items

 Create items

-Add data to your customer project by creating items of designs.
+Add data to your company database by creating items of designs.
 To speed up regular data entry, you can clone existing items, or make template items to base new items on.

 To customise the visibility and order of the attribute fields shown for a particular design/interface, see Item forms in the Designer app.